php-api-clients/hydrator/README.md

 [![Total Downloads](https://poser.pugx.org/api-clients/hydrator/downloads.png)](https://packagist.org/packages/api-clients/hydrator/stats)
 [![PHP 7 ready](http://php7ready.timesplinter.ch/php-api-clients/hydrator/badge.svg)](https://travis-ci.org/php-api-clients/hydrator)

+In a nutshell this package is a wrapper around `ocramius/generated-hydrator` adding some annotations for nesting, collections, and renaming properties.

 # Install

 To install via [Composer](http://getcomposer.org/), use the command below, it will automatically detect the latest version and bind it with `^`.